-2 remain unpaid or while the validity thereof is being determined: Provided, that clearance may 3 be granted prior to such determination upon deposit of a sum or cash bond sufficient to cover 4 such fines as s approved by the Commissioner.
-5 CHAPTER 4 6 EXCLUSIONS 7 SEC.
-78. Exclusion Grounds The following classes of foreign nationals shall not be 8 allowed entry and shall be excluded from the Philippines: 9 (a) Health Related Grounds 10 1.
-Those who are found to be suffering from a communicable, dangerous or 11 ٠ contagious disease; 12 2.
-Those who are found to be suffering from mental disorder or associated 13 behavior that may pose threat to persons or danger to property; 14 3.
-Those who are found to be suffering from addiction to prohibited or regulated 15 substance; 16 (p) Economic Grounds 17 1.
-Those likely to become a public charge; 18 2.
-Those seeking entry for the purpose of performing skilled or unskilled labor, 19 without a permit from the Secretary of the Department of Labor and 20 Employment as required by law; 21 (c) Moral Grounds 22 1.
-Those coming to the Philippines to practice polygamy or who advocate the 23 practice of polygamy unless his/her religion allows such practices; 24 2.
-Those who are pedophiles, sexual perverts or those coming to the Philippines 25 for immoral purposes; 26 3.
-Those who are engaged or who seek to engage in prostitution or to procure or 27 attempt to procure prostitutes, or who receives in whole or in part the proceeds 28 of prostitution;
+SEC.
+78. Exclusion Grounds. -The following classes of foreign nationals shall not be allowed entry and shall be excluded from the Philippines:

+- (a) Health Related Grounds.' - 1.
+Those who are found to be suffering from a communicable, dangerous or Contagious disease; - 2.
+Those who are found to be suffering from mental disorder or associated behavior that may pose threat to persons or danger to property; - 3.
+Those who are found to be suffering from addiction to prohibited or regulated substance; - (b) Economic Grounds - 1.
+Those likely to become a public charge; - 2.
+Those seeking entry for the purpose of performing skilled or unskilled labor, without a permit from the Secretary of the Department of Labor and employment as required by law; - (c) Moral Grounds - 1.
+Those coming to the Philippines to practice polygamy or who advocate the practice of polygamy unless his/her religion allows such practices; - 2.
+Those who are pedophiles, sexual perverts or those coming to the Philippines for immoral purposes;

-ı ~.
-Those will, at the time of primary hispedion, by the minigration ember exhibit 2 any obnoxious behavior, contempt or disrespect for the said officer or any 3 government official or Commission; 4 (d) Criminal and Security Grounds 5 1.
-Those who have been convicted of a crime involving moral turpitude or who 6 admit to the Immigration Officer having committed such crime, or who attempt 7 and conspire to commit the crime; 8 2.
-Those who have been convicted, or who admit having committed, or are 9 committing acts which constitute the elements of a violation or conspiracy to 0 violate any law or regulation of the Philippines or a foreign country relating to a 1 controlled, regulated or prohibited substance, or who attempt or conspire to 2 commit the crime; 3 3.
-Those that the Philippine Government knows or has reason to believe is a 4 trafficker of any controlled, regulated or prohibited substance or knows or has 5 reason to believe is or has been an accomplice, accessory, abettor, or co- 6 conspirator in the illicit trafficking of any controlled, regulated or prohibited 7 substance; 8 4.
-Those who are fugitives from justice; 9 5.
-Those who seek to enter the Philippines to engage in: 0 · a.
-Espionage or sabotage, or a violation or evasion of any laws prohibiting 1 export of goods, technology or sensitive information; 2 b.
-Any activity aimed to promote membership in an organization of 3 syndicated criminal activities; 1 c.
-Any activity, the purpose of which is to overthrow the Philippine 5 government by force, violence or other unlawful means; and d.
-Any other unlawful activity.
+- 3. Those who are engaged or who seek to engage in prostitution or to procure or attempt to procure prostitutes, or who receives in whole or in part the proceeds of prostitution; - 4.
+Those who, at the time of primary inspection, by the Immigration Officer exhibit any obnoxious behavior, contempt or disrespect for the said officer or any government official or Commission; - (d) Criminal and Security Grounds

+- 1. Those who have been convicted of a crime involving moral turpitude or who admit to the Immigration Officer having committed such crime, or who attempt and conspire to commit the crime; - 2.
+Those who have been convicted, or who admit having committed, or are committing acts which constitute the elements of a violation or conspiracy to violate any law or regulation of the Philippines or a foreign country relating to a controlled, regulated or prohibited substance, or who attempt or conspire to commit the crime; - 3.
+Those that the Philippine Government knows or has reason to believe is a trafficker of any controlled, regulated. or prohibited substance or knows or has reason to believe is or has been an accomplice, accessory, abettor, or co-conspirator in the illicit trafficking of any controlled, regulated or prohibited substance; - 4.
+Those who are fugitives from justice; - 5.
+Those who seek to enter the Philippines to engage in: - a.
+Espionage or sabotage, or a violation or evasion of any laws prohibiting export of goods, technology or sensitive information; - b.
+Any activity aimed to promote membership in an organization of syndicated criminal activities; - c.
+Any activity, the purpose of which is to overthrow the Philippine government by force, violence or other unlawful means; and - d.
+Any other unlawful activity. - 7.
+Those who are engaged or believed to be engaged or likely to engage in, aid, abet or finance any terrorist activity and members or representatives of a foreign terrorist organization; - 8.
+Those who have been identified by competent authorities, local or foreign, as having engaged or are engaging in human trafficking and smuggling; - 9.
+Those who are under fifteen (15) years of age and unaccompanied by or not coming to a parent, except that they may be admitted in the discretion of the Commissioner, if otherwise admissible; and